K0rgana/web-advcd/README.md

      // ACTIONS
      reducers: {
        addPokemon: (state, action) => {
-        /* Add a new pokemon to the database and to the 'state' in the 'initialState'. */ addDoc(collectionRef, action.payload);
+        /* Add a new Pokemon to the database and to the 'state' in the 'initialState'. */ addDoc(collectionRef, action.payload);
         state.value.push(action.payload);
       },